-Your bank’s best blueprint
+Your institution's best blueprint

 With data segmented and grouped, banks can make more informed choices on the best, most cost effective data management blueprint during a merger or acquisition.

 If a bank needs immediate access to all legacy data, it’s wise to undergo full conversion to map it into production.
-Banks can mitigate costs and ensure minimal disruption by using a third-party specialist with industry knowledge and experience working with many different systems—including those the bank migrates to and from.
+Banks can mitigate costs and ensure minimal disruption by using a third-party specialist, like ILS, with industry knowledge and experience working with many different systems—including those the bank migrates to and from.
 They’ll also have the bank’s best interests in mind since they have more objective business goals.